apache/kylin/website/_docs30/install/configuration.md

 - `kylin.secondary.storage.url`: specifies the secondary hbase cluster and metadata path.
 Such as *kylin.secondary.storage.url=hostname:kylin_metadata@hbase*.
 - `hbase.zookeeper.quorum`: specifies the zookeeper information where secondary hbase cluster located.
 Such as *hbase.zookeeper.quorum=hostname:11000,zookeeper.znode.parent=/hbase/*, if there are other parameters,  they can be added in the form of <key> = <value>.

-### Job Scheduler Safe Mode {#safe-mode}

-In order to change HBase cluster safely, user can turn on the safe mode for kylin.
-In safe mode, the job have not create htable cannot be scheduled, and the other jobs can run continuous.
-After all running job finished,  user can change the cluster config to the new one,  and rest of job can be scheduled again.

-- `kylin.job.scheduler.safemode`: Whether to turn on safe mode.
-The default value is FALSE.
-- `kylin.job.scheduler.safemode.runnable-projects`: Projects not affected by safe mode.
-Such as *kylin.job.scheduler.safemode.runnable-projects=learn_kylin*.